-Interest rate risk in the Banking Book is measured on a going-concern basis, incorporating dynamic changes in balance sheet items, through an indicator of net interest income sensitivity to interest rate changes.
+Interest rate risk in the Banking Book is measured on a going-concern basis, incorporating dynamic changes in balance sheet items, through an indicator of net interest income sensitivity to interest rate changes;

-The existence of partial or zero correlations between customer interest rates and market rates coupled with portfolio volume sensitivity to interest rates generates a risk to future revenues.
+The existence of partial or zero correlations between customer interest rates and market rates coupled with portfolio volume sensitivity to interest rates generates a risk to future revenues;

-The sensitivity of revenues to changes in market rates is one of the key indicators used by the Bank in its analysis of interest-rate risk.
+The sensitivity of revenues to changes in market rates is one of the key indicators used by the Bank in its analysis of interestrate risk.
 This revenue sensitivity is calculated across the entire Banking Book including the customer banking intermediation businesses and equity.
 It factors in the direct impacts of market rates and business trends over a period of up to three years.
-In addition, indirect effects on commercial activity linked to changes in customer balances and customer rates, notably the effects of inertia on margins due to changes in interest rates are also taken into account.
+In addition, indirect effects on commercial activity linked to changes in customer balances and customer rates, notably the effects of inertia on margins due to changes in interest rates are also taken into account;

-The sensitivity of interest revenues over one-, two- and three-year timeframes to a parallel, instantaneous and definitive increase/decrease in market rates of 50bps, based on the exposures dd.
-31/12/2020 and estimated using internal models is summarized in the table hereafter:
+The sensitivity of interest revenues over one-, two- and three-year timeframes to a parallel, instantaneous and definitive increase/decrease in market rates of 50bps, based on the exposures on 31 December 2022 and estimated using internal models is summarised in the table hereafter.

-31 December 2020
+31 December 2022

-In millions of euros For +50bps shock For -50bps shock
+In millions of euros For +50bp shock For -50bp shock

-Year 1 (5) 18
+Year 1 (24) 35

-Year 2 67 (32)
+Year 2 (5) (46)

-year 3 127 (59)
+Year 3 44 (99)

-Value Indicators: the Supervisory Outlier Test

-As the assets and liabilities of the Bank's banking intermediation business are not intended to be sold, they are not recognised or managed on the basis of their theoretical economic value measured by discounting future cash flows.
+- Value Indicators: the Supervisory Outlier Test; - As the assets and liabilities of the Bank's banking intermediation business are not intended to be sold, they are not recognised or managed on the basis of their theoretical economic value measured by discounting future cash flows.
 Similarly, the theoretical economic value of the net assets does not impact the Bank's capital.

-However, pursuant to the regulatory requirements and calculation methods laid down by the European Banking Authority (EBA), the ratios of sensitivity to variations of +/-200 basis points (+/-2%) in interest rates of the theoretical economic value of the net assets of the intermediation business in relation to Tier 1 and Tier 2 capital are regularly calculated.
-These ratios are compared to the 20% threshold used by the supervisor to identify situations where interest rate risk in the banking book may be material.
-At the end of 2020, the ratio was 0.9% for a 200-basis-point decrease and 2.2% for a 200-basis-point increase.
-These values are both well below the materiality threshold of 20%.
+However, pursuant to the regulatory requirements and calculation methods laid down by the European Banking Authority (EBA), the ratios of sensitivity to variations for 6 different shocks on interest rates of the theoretical economic value of equity in relation to Tier 1 capital are regularly calculated.
+These ratios are compared to the 15% threshold used by the supervisor to identify situations where interest rate risk in the banking book may be material.
+At the end of 2022 the ratio for the six different shocks are shown below and are all well below the 15% threshold.